-Oligos (mono- or bispecific) were purchased from Eurofins MWG Operon (Huntsville, AL).
-Each was phosphorothioated on three terminal bases at 5' and 3' positions.
-Stock solutions were made to a final concentration of $625 \ \mu M$ in sterile Dulbecco PBS.
+Oligos (mono- or bispecific) were purchased from Eurofins MWG Operon (Huntsville, AL, USA).
+Each was phosphorothioated at 5' and 3' positions on three terminal bases.
+Stock solutions were made to a final concentration of 625 μ M in sterile Dulbecco phosphate buffered saline (PBS).